Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Applications

-\begin{Remark}[Transferring the Strict Saddle Property] The key reason we can establish the global optimality and strict saddle results for phase retrieval under the manifold formulation is attributed to the spectrum connection of the Riemannian and the Euclidean Hessians given in Theorem \ref{th: RHessian-EHessian PSD}, from which we can transfer the strict saddle property \cite{ge2015escaping,lee2019first} from the factorization formulation of phase retrieval to the manifold one.
+\begin{Remark}[Transferring the Strict Saddle Property] The key reason we can establish the global optimality and strict saddle results for phase retrieval under the manifold formulation is attributed to the spectrum connection of the Riemannian and the Euclidean Hessians given in Theorem \ref{th: RHessian-EHessian PSD}.
+As a result of that, we can transfer the strict saddle property \citep{ge2015escaping,lee2019first}, which states that the function has a strict negative curvature at all stationary points but local minima, from the factorization formulation of phase retrieval to the manifold one.
 This is fundamentally different from the results in \cite{ha2020equivalence} where only the connection between Euclidean SOSPs and fixed points of PGD was established without giving the estimation on the curvature of the Hessian.
-With this strict saddle property, various gradient descent and trust region methods are guaranteed to escape all strict saddles and converge to a SOSP \cite{o2020line,ge2015escaping,lee2019first,jin2017escape,paternain2019newton,sun2018geometric,sun2019escaping,criscitiello2019efficiently,boumal2019global,han2020escape}. \end{Remark}
+With this strict saddle property, various gradient descent and trust region methods are guaranteed to escape all strict saddles and converge to a SOSP \citep{o2020line,ge2015escaping,lee2019first,jin2017escape,paternain2019newton,sun2018geometric,sun2019escaping,criscitiello2019efficiently,boumal2019global,han2020escape}. {Finally, we note here an explicit upper bound on the negative eigenvalue of the strict saddle in Theorem \ref{th: manifold-landscape-phase-retrieval} can be helpful in determining the convergence rate of perturbed GD to the global minima \citep{jin2017escape,sun2019escaping,criscitiello2019efficiently}.} \end{Remark}